Josephine Chaplin

-Josephine Hannah Chaplin (March 28, 1949 – July 13, 2023) was an American actress and the daughter of filmmaker Charlie Chaplin and his fourth wife, Oona O'Neill.
-She had a featured role in Pier Paolo Pasolini's The Canterbury Tales (1972) as May, the adulterous wife of the elderly Sir January.
+Josephine Hannah Chaplin (March 28, 1949 – July 13, 2023) was an American actress.
+A member of the Chaplin family, she was the daughter of actor and filmmaker Charlie Chaplin and his fourth wife, Oona O'Neill.

+Life and career

+Chaplin was born in Santa Monica, California in 1949, and was raised in Switzerland and Great Britain after her father was barred from reentering the United States.
+She made her film debut at the age of three, alongside her father in Limelight, and later appeared in his final directorial effort A Countess from Hong Kong.

+After moving to Paris in the 1970s, she appeared in various of French films and television series, working with directors such as Georges Franju and André Hunebelle.

+In 1972, she had a featured role in Pier Paolo Pasolini's The Canterbury Tales (1972) as May, the adulterous wife of the elderly Sir January.
+That same year, she also had a starring role in Menahem Golan's Escape to the Sun (1972).
+In 1984, she appeared in the Canadian film The Bay Boy (1984), starring a young Kiefer Sutherland in his debut film role.
+She played Ernest Hemingway's first wife Hadley Richardson in the 1988 American miniseries Hemingway, starring Stacy Keach.

+She also starred in two films by Spanish cult filmmaker Jess Franco: Jack the Ripper (1976) and Downtown Heat (1991).

+Outside of her acting career, Chaplin ran her family's office in Paris for many years.

 Personal life

 Chaplin was married to Greek furrier Nicholas Sistovaris; the couple had one child, Charly.

 Chaplin had a son, Julien Ronet, by French actor Maurice Ronet, with whom she lived until his death in 1983.

 Chaplin married French archaeologist Jean-Claude Gardin in 1989, with whom she had a son, Arthur.
 They stayed married until Gardin's death in 2013.

+Death

-Chaplin died in Paris on July 13, 2023, at the age of 74.
+Josephine Chaplin died in Paris on July 13, 2023, at the age of 74.